IGassmann/web-app-template/README.md

    `corepack enable; corepack prepare`
 3. Install dependencies by running `pnpm install`
 4. Link local repository to its Vercel project by running `pnpm vercel link`
-   - You will be prompted to provide a scope and an existing project.
-The scope is "Learn Arena" and the project is "learn-arena".
 5. Download environment variables by running `pnpm env:pull`

 ## Developing